mikediessner/nubo/docs/_source/bayesian_optimisation.rst

 optimisation algorithm and its element, including the surrogate model and acquisition functions.
-While this introduction covers all critical details and will be sufficient to get started with Bayesian optimisation and understand how NUBO works, it should not be considered as exhaustive.
+While this introduction covers all critical details and will be sufficient to get started with Bayesian optimisation and understand how NUBO works, it should not be considered exhaustive.
 Where appropriate, references highlight resources for additional reading that will present a more detailed picture of Bayesian optimisation than is possible here.